 I know it's not possible for everyone.
 Yes, I'm looking at you, parents with stroller-riding kids.
-But if you're a person who's going somewhere for an amount of time and a weather forecast will allow it, it will be much easier on you and will also force you into editing your selections as you go and not overpacking.
+But if you're a person who's going somewhere for an amount of time and a weather forecast that will allow it, it will be much easier on you and will also force you into editing your selections as you go and not overpacking.
 Now, it's a habit that you have to form, but once you do, you'll be grateful that you've nailed it.
 Check out my guide on how to pack only in a carry-on suitcase.

 I use a note on my phone that I copy over every time I have a new trip to make it even faster!
-Because yes, I am that level, and there are some items I always pack that aren't on a premade list like this.
+Because yes, I am at that level, and there are some items I always pack that aren't on a premade list like this.

 Get it from Amazon for $7.